Support teaching, research, and patient care.

-The Revolutionary Optimists, about kids in Kolkata India making grassroots change to improve global health in the slums and brickfields where they live.
-It broadcast on national public television as part of the Independent Lens series, won the Hilton Sustainability award at the Sundance Film festival in 2013 went on to a theatrical release with policy screenings at UNICEF and USAID.
-The film broadcast internationally in 6 languages.
+The Revolutionary Optimists feature documentary film, Co-Directed by Nicole Newnham and Maren Monsen, is a powerful, inspiring, and unprecedented look at slum children--not as victims--but as innovators and agents of change.
+The film won the Hilton Sustainability award at the Sundance Film festival in 2013 went on to a theatrical release with policy screenings at UNICEF and USAID.
+It broadcast on national public television as part of the Independent Lens series, and was selected to be included in the Women and Girls Lead Campaign were it broadcast in 9 countries and was translated into 5 languages.
 Shorts from the film screened at the Skoll World Forum at Oxford as well as three TEDx events run by Melinda Gates.
-The Revolutionary Optimists, inspired them to work with the kids profiled in the film to develop Map Your World, a mobile-to-online data and storytelling platform to enable youth to make change in the public health of their communities.
+The Revolutionary Optimists went on to inspire Monsen and Newnham to start Map Your World, a mobile-to-online data and storytelling platform to make change in the public health of their communities.

 Maren Monsen, MD has directed multiple documentary films that have been nominated for Emmy Awards, broadcast on PBS, translated into many languages for international broadcast, and used in 75% of medical schools across the country.
 Her films include The Revolutionary Optimists, Rare, Worlds Apart, Where the Highway Ends and The Vanishing Line.
 She is the founder and director the Program in Bioethics and Film at Stanford Center for Biomedical Ethics.